Get Relief from Hammertoe

 Treatment for Mild Hammertoe Conditions

 Finding relief from the hammertoe condition will generally begin with a visit to your doctor.
+If the pain gets unbearable, you should get urgent care at the Medical Center of Marin right away.
 The doctor will exam your toes, determining how far along the condition is, and whether or not minor changes could provide you some relief.
 Some of the minor changes might include wearing shoes which are comfortable and which fit appropriately.
 Your doctor might recommend that you quit wearing high heels, if this has been an issue.
 Soft insoles may also provide some relief, as will cushioned pads to provide protection for the raised joint.

 Treatment for More Severe Conditions